Skip to main content

 What increases value

-• Height of the mirror
+• •The height and scale of the mirror crest

 What lowers value